Department of English Directory

 Acevedo's research focuses on queer young adult literature, pop culture pedagogies, (auto)ethnographical methodologies, and masculinity/machismo in Caribbean/Puerto Rican communities.

 Ackerman teaches composition for the Department of English at ASU

 Adams research interests are in the study of language in its social and linguistic context.
 She is the director of English graduate studies.

-Adamson is professor of environmental humanities and director of the environmental humanities Initiative at the Julie Ann Wrigley Global Institute of Sustainability at ASU.
+Adamson is President's Professor of environmental humanities and Director of the Environmental Humanities Initiative (EHI) at the Julie Ann Wrigley Global Futures Laboratory at ASU.

 Alfandre has been with ASU since 2012 and leads an annual, faculty-directed study abroad to Costa Rica.